Gonorrhea |

 What is the treatment for gonorrhea?

+Several antibiotics can successfully cure gonorrhea in adolescents and adults.
+However, drug-resistant strains of gonorrhea are increasing in many areas of the world, including the United States, and successful treatment of gonorrhea is becoming more difficult.
+Because many people with gonorrhea also have chlamydia, another sexually transmitted disease, antibiotics for both infections are usually given together.
+Persons with gonorrhea should be tested for other STDs.
 It is important to take all of the medication prescribed to cure gonorrhea.
 Although medication will stop the infection, it will not repair any permanent damage done by the disease.
 People who have had gonorrhea and have been treated can get the disease again if they have sexual contact with persons infected with gonorrhea.
 If a person's symptoms continue even after receiving treatment, he or she should return to a doctor to be reevaluated.

 How can gonorrhea be prevented?

+The surest way to avoid transmission of sexually transmitted diseases is to abstain from sexual intercourse, or to be in a long-term mutually monogamous relationship with a partner who has been tested and is known to be uninfected.
+Latex condoms, when used consistently and correctly, can reduce the risk of transmission of gonorrhea.
 Any genital symptoms such as discharge or burning during urination or unusual sore or rash should be a signal to stop having sex and to see a doctor immediately.
 If a person has been diagnosed and treated for gonorrhea, he or she should notify all recent sex partners so they can see a health care provider and be treated.
 This will reduce the risk that the sex partners will develop serious complications from gonorrhea and will also reduce the person's risk of becoming re-infected.
 The person and all of his or her sex partners must avoid sex until they have completed their treatment for gonorrhea.

 Where can I get more information?